Sunday, March 01, 2026

 • If you’re travelling around the old city (Charminar, Mallepally), plan for traffic and parking time.
 Use local food delivery for late-night cravings.

-Local etiquette & safety
+Local Etiquette & Safety

 • Hyderabadi food is often communal and meant to be shared — don’t be shy to order a couple of dishes and taste around.